WYT8506/RPM_matlab/README.md

 # RPM_matlab
+Example code for f,f3,get_likelihood,and AIC is in test.m.
+Example code for create_data_structure,create_data_generator,and sample_a_ranking is in main.m.

-f3 or f can be used to calculate likelihood of a ranking when the number of lotteries is three. f3 maybe? little quicker when the number of lotteries is not three, f should be used.
+f3 or f can be used to calculate likelihood of a ranking when the number of lotteries is three. when the number of lotteries is not three, f should be used.
+Both of them use trapz.

-example code for f and f3 is in test.m